Genivia/RE-flex/doc/index.md

 The reflex::Pattern class                                      {#regex-pattern}
 -------------------------

-The `reflex::Pattern` class is used by the `reflex::matcher` for pattern matching.
+The `reflex::Pattern` class is used by `reflex::Matcher` and `reflex::FuzzyMatcher` for pattern matching.
 The `reflex::Pattern` class converts a regex pattern to an efficient FSM and takes a regex string and options to construct the FSM internally.
 The pattern instance is passed to a `reflex::Matcher` constructor:

 ~~~{.cpp}
     #include <reflex/matcher.h>